OWASP/www-chapter-vadlamudi/index.md

 ## Participation

-The Open Web Application Security Project (OWASP) is a non-profit foundation that works to improve the security of software.
+The Open Worldwide Application Security Project (OWASP) is a non-profit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.<br />
 Chapters are led by local leaders in accordance with the Chapters Policy.
 Financial contributions should only be made online using the authorized online donation button.<br />
 Everyone is welcome and encouraged to participate in our Projects, Local Chapters, Events, Online Groups, and Community Slack Channel.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to become a member or consider a donation to support our ongoing work. <br />